oldbettie/price-tracker-web/README.md

 ## Help
 If you are interested in helping out you will need to fork and clone the repo and submit your work in a pull request to be approved.
+I will get a notification and review the changes and merge them into the main branch if they are good to go.

 ### Dev log.